RodneyShag/Spark/readme.md

 ## References

-[Coursera: Big Data Analysis with Scala and Spark](https://www.coursera.org/learn/scala-spark-big-data?specialization=scala) - an amazing tutorial, of which notes were summarized in this repo.
+[Coursera: Big Data Analysis with Scala and Spark](https://www.coursera.org/learn/scala-spark-big-data?specialization=scala) - an amazing tutorial that this repo is based on.